darothmedia/capidle/README.md

-# citadle
+#Citadle

-A geographic city-based take on Wordle
+A geographic riff on Wordle